Exclusive: Travellers to and from London, Cardiff and Edinburgh will bear the brunt of the closures

-The main cause is work on Crossrail, the east-west line through London that was due to open in December 2018, but which is way behind schedule.
+The main cause is work on Crossrail.
+The east-west line through London was due to open in December 2018, but is way behind schedule.

 “It’s best to travel by Monday 23 December,” says GWR, which runs most services to and from the terminus.